Badgelor History, Family Crest & Coats of Arms

 Early Origins of the Badgelor family

-The surname Badgelor was first found in Staffordshire
+The surname Badgelor was first found in Staffordshire, where they held a family seat from ancient times.

 Early History of the Badgelor family